2nd Infantry Brigade (United Kingdom): Post-Second World War

-The brigade was reformed as a regional brigade by the 1980s.
+By 1952 the 1st Infantry Division in Middle East Land Forces in Egypt was made up of the 1st, 2nd, and 3rd Infantry Brigades, each with three battalions, plus divisional troops.

+On the division's return home to the UK in November-December 1955, it took with it 2nd and 3rd Brigades.

+The brigade was disestablished in April 1976, last commander being Brig B.N.L.
+Fletcher, and was reformed in October 1981.

+By 1984 it was in South-Eastern District.

 In the House of Commons on 8 January 2002 the Secretary of State for Defence said that "The two light infantry brigade headquarters (52 Lowland) Brigade and 2 (South East) Brigade) are being re-roled from regional brigade headquarters to provide better command and control arrangements for the light infantry role battalions, all of which are currently deployable.
 Thus the reorganisation of the two brigades will not result in an increase in the number of deployable troops.
 The change will bring greater coherence to the way that these units prepare for operations, through improved co-ordination of training".

 Following broad reorganisation under the Future Army Structures, 2nd Infantry Brigade was renamed 2nd (South East) Brigade in 2007.
 The name was in line with its revised role as a Regional Brigade, responsible largely for Territorial Army units.
 The brigade became part of the United Kingdom's Support Command as the 2nd (South East) Brigade.
 It was not listed under the Army 2020 plan.
 In December 2014 the Brigade merged with 145 (South) Brigade to form Headquarters 11th Infantry Brigade and Headquarters South East.